12626538/DL02/BLOGPOST.md

 \text{Equivariance:} && f(g\cdot x) &= g\cdot f(x).
 \end{align}$$

-In order to take more geometric information into account, Jing, Eismann, Suriana, Townshend, and Dror (2020) propose a method that combines the strengths of CNNs and GNNs to learn from biomolecular structures.
+In order to take more geometric information into account, [Jing et al, 2021](https://doi.org/10.48550/arXiv.2106.03843) propose a method that combines the strengths of CNNs and GNNs to learn from biomolecular structures.
 Instead of encoding 3D geometry of proteins, i.e. vector features, in terms of rotation-invariant scalars, they propose that vector features be directly represented as geometric vectors in 3D space at all steps of graph propagation.
 They claim this approach improves the GNN's ability to reason geometrically and capture the spatial relationships between atoms and residues in a protein structure.

 This modification to the standard GNN consists of changing the multilayer perceptrons (MLPs) with geometric vector perceptrons (GVPs), see also Figure 1 (top).
 The GVP approach described in the paper is used to learn the relationship between protein sequences and their structures.
 GVPs are a type of layer that operates on geometric objects, such as vectors and matrices, rather than scalar values like most neural networks.
 This makes GVPs well-suited to tasks that involve analyzing spatial relationships, which is highly important for protein structures.
-To show this improvement, the model is evaluated on various tasks from the Atom3D dataset described in [Section 3](#31-tasks).
+To show this improvement, the model is evaluated on various tasks from the Atom3D dataset ([Townshend, R. J., et al. 2020](https://doi.org/10.48550/arXiv.2012.04035)) described in [Section 3](#31-tasks).

 In GVP-GNNs, node and edge embeddings are represented as tuples of scalar features and geometric vector features.
 The message and update functions are parameterized by geometric vector perceptrons, which are modules that map between the tuple representations while preserving rotational invariance.
-In a follow-up paper by Jing, Eismann, Soni, and Dror (2021) they extended the GVP-GNN architecture to handle atomic-level structure representations, which allows the architecture to be used for a wider range of tasks. <!-- why, idk rn -->
+In a follow-up paper by [Jing et al., 2020](https://doi.org/10.48550/arXiv.2009.01411) they extended the GVP-GNN architecture to handle atomic-level structure representations, which allows the architecture to be used for a wider range of tasks. <!-- why, idk rn -->

 In the original GVP-GNN architecture, vector outputs are functions of vector inputs, but these output vectors do not depend on the scalar inputs.
 This can be an issue for atomic-level structure graphs where individual atoms may not necessarily have an orientation. <!-- also don't really understand why -->
-To address this issue, Jing et al. (2021) propose vector gating as a way to propagate information from the scalar channels into the vector channels, see Figure 1 (bottom).
+To address this issue, [Jing et al., 2020](https://arxiv.org/abs/2009.01411) propose vector gating as a way to propagate information from the scalar channels into the vector channels, see Figure 1 (bottom).
 This involves transforming the scalar features and passing them through a sigmoid activation function to “gate” the vector output, replacing the vector non-linearity.
 In their paper they note that the equivariance of the vector features is not affected, because the scalar features are invariant and the gating is row-wise.
 They conclude that vector gating can help improve the GVP-GNN's ability to handle atomic-level structure representations and therefore machine learning on molecules.

 Lastly, as mentioned, the equivariance to rotation of the models is very important and in order to test this property, the original authors have tested the GVP to check if the models behave the same when the conditions are rotated randomly.
 We can summarize this behaviour into two points, namely: